|

 • Microsoft Store offers applications for download.
 Microsoft Store for Business — which enables admins to control which apps users download in their organization — will be retired in 2023.
 Microsoft has linked the Microsoft Store for Business to Intune cloud services.

-How to Plan a Large-Scale Windows Upgrade
+So what’s next?
+How Do I Plan a Large-Scale Windows Upgrade?

 When migrating to any new operating system or license tier, there are some vital questions to answer: